Best Value Faucets

 Asian Luxury Faucets

-The problem with establishing a premium Asian brand in North America is the general perception that Asian faucets are cheap and unreliable.
-That's not at all true.
-What is true, however, is that the (primarily Chinese) faucets sold on internet sites like Amazon and Wayfair are indeed mostly cheap and unreliable not to mention untested, uncertified, and illegal to sell in the U.S. Hence the general perception in North America that Asian-branded faucets are to be avoided.
+The (primarily Chinese) faucets sold on internet sites like Amazon and Wayfair are indeed mostly cheap and unreliable, not to mention untested, uncertified, and illegal to sell in the U.S. Hence, the general perception in North America that Asian-branded faucets are to be avoided.

-It took Globe Union's pioneering faucets almost ten years to find a solid footing in North America, but that's because Globe Union made about every mistake it could make in the process.
-Any company learning from Globe Union's experience ought to be able to shorten the time from introduction to market acceptance considerably.
+It took Globe Union's pioneering mid-priced faucets almost ten years to find a solid footing in North America, but that's because Globe Union made about every mistake it could make in the process.

-Innovative styling, advanced cartridge and finish technology, a lifetime warranty, water-saving engineering, and some of the best customer care in the business combined with the near-universal availability of the brand make Brizo the faucet to beat in this category.
+Innovative styling, advanced cartridge and finish technology, a lifetime warranty, water-saving engineering, and some of the best customer care in the business, combined with the near-universal availability of the brand, make Brizo the faucet to beat in this category.

 Several other faucet companies embody some of these attributes, but only Brizo has them all.